-No. 2016/30 5 October 2016
+No. 2016/31 5 October 2016

 Obligations concerning Negotiations relating to Cessation of the Nuclear Arms Race and to Nuclear Disarmament (Marshall Islands v.
-Pakistan)
+United Kingdom)

-The Court upholds the objection to jurisdiction raised by Pakistan, based on the absence of a dispute between the Parties, and finds that it cannot proceed to the merits of the case
+The Court upholds the first preliminary objection to jurisdiction raised by the United Kingdom, based on the absence of a dispute between the Parties, and finds that it cannot proceed to the merits of the case

 THE HAGUE, 5 October 2016.
-The International Court of Justice (ICJ), the principal judicial organ of the United Nations, today delivered its Judgment on the objections raised by Pakistan to the jurisdiction of the Court and the admissibility of the Application in the case regarding Obligations concerning Negotiations relating to Cessation of the Nuclear Arms Race and to Nuclear Disarmament (Marshall Islands v.
-Pakistan).
+The International Court of Justice (ICJ), the principal judicial organ of the United Nations, today delivered its Judgment on the preliminary objections raised by the United Kingdom in the case regarding Obligations concerning Negotiations relating to Cessation of the Nuclear Arms Race and to Nuclear Disarmament (Marshall Islands v.
+United Kingdom).